MaxB0u/spring24-ditto_thesis/budget_ditto/README.md

 Rust implementation of Ditto from Roland Meier.
 It does not need any special hardware to run it.
 However, it can only be used for applications that require lower throughput.

 This program can currently run up to around 1 Gbps.
-The excat speed depends on the CPU of the system and the underlying hardware.
+The exact speed depends on the CPU of the system and the underlying hardware.
 Lower speeds are recommended for optimal performance.
 The settings with which it should run are set in the configuration files in `config/` and passed to the program as command line arguments.
 This program should be run over a Wireguard or other VPN to benefit from encryption and so that packets can not be trivially deobfuscated by an eavesdropper.
 A wireguard VPN was used for all tests.

-Another solution would be to use a Wireguard tunnel at the link layer.

 ## Repository overview